 Eat your heart out… of your wedding cake #Food#cake#cake topper May 23 2013 | Megan Finley Horowitz meggyfin Photos by: Jon Cancelino Cake by Cakes with a Kick.
 Photo by Jon Cancelino Check out this wedding cake with an anatomical heart cake topper, made out of Rice Krispie treat.
 In fact, we took a vote and "anatomical heart cake topper, made out of Rice Krispie treat" is one of our favorite sentences ever written in the history of Offbeat Bride.
 Yes, hearts and weddings often go hand in hand.
 But, with Samm and Offbeat Bride Tribe member Meirybomb, their heart and wedding went hand to mouth… After one of their guests started chanting, "Eat the heart, eat the heart…" how could they not!?
 Anyone else having flashbacks to that scene in Game of Thrones?
 Poor Daenerys, that heart was definitely NOT made of Rice Krispie treat.
 Gah!
 Think of all the fun you can have at your wedding with your own delicious anatomical heart.
 Mmmm… heart.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
 (You're welcome, world!)
 You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Kristen & Jet's zombie-infused Elvira-loving NYC Hallowedding NEXT 3 unconventional (and surprisingly affordable!)
 Los Angeles wedding venues Show/Hide comments [ 10 ] GASP!!!!
 Jeal.
 Ous.
 Can I have a cake do-over, please?
-2 agree Reply EAT THE HEART!
+Reply EAT THE HEART!
 EAT THE HEART!
-11 agree Reply That is so awesome!
+Reply That is so awesome!
 I couldn't even tell it was made of rice krispies.
-1 agrees Reply I literally gasped when I opened this post.
+Reply I literally gasped when I opened this post.
 WOW!
 I am in love with that cake.
 My heart pounds… or maybe not. lol Fantastic!
-4 agree Reply Thank you, we were so happy with it!
+Reply Thank you, we were so happy with it!
 Reply Kali Ma!
 Kali Ma!
 This is the best freaking cake topper EVER!
 Samm and Meirybomb, you guys rock!
 Reply Thanks!
 I have to admit, I was nervous about this cake.
 I knew it was either going to be utterly amazing, or a complete disaster.
 Fortunately we found the perfect bakers to pull it off!
-2 agree Reply I should add that this heart is currently in a ziplock bag in my parent's freezer.
+Reply I should add that this heart is currently in a ziplock bag in my parent's freezer.
 Any ideas on how to preserve a frozen fondant covered rice krispie heart with a bite taken out of it?
 Reply If you want it to last, you need to seal the bite.
 Just melt some chocolate and smear it over the bite area, making sure it covers the krispie treat completely and meets/joins the fondant edges.
 You may need to do a couple of thin layers, depending on how dense a krispie treat was used, and you can do this while the whole heart is still frozen.
 Once the chocolate sets (which should be pretty quick if the heart is cold), wrap it in plastic, put in a ziplock bag and back in the freezer.
 Should last a fairly long time, but you may find the krispie treat gets soggy and fondant cracks when thawed if you leave it for a really long time, like over six months.
 I work with these sorts of decorations a lot, though I've never tried to keep one for more than 3 months.
 Reply Thanks!
 It's still in my parent's freezer, but at this point I think we probably have to throw it away (it's been over a year!)
 I wasn't planning on ever eating it, or anything, but it seems a shame to throw out such an unusual memento.
 I wonder if I can shellac it 😉 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.